aprilschen/aprilschen.github.io/_teaching/cupertino-high.md

 location:
 ---

 Teaching Assistant for the Computer Science department at Cupertino High School.
-Graded assignments, quizzes, midterms and finals, and ate creamy bagels during breaks!  ⸜(｡˃ ᵕ ˂ )⸝♡
+Graded assignments, quizzes, midterms and finals, and worked with department head to tutor students in class.